microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-concept-overview.md

 4. Set up your **Azure resource with Azure Synapse or Azure Data Factory**.
 5. Monitor data consent requests with **Microsoft 365 Admin Center or PowerShell**.

-And congratulations, you’re all ready to go!
+For more details about how to get started, see [Build your first Microsoft Graph Data Connect application](/graph/data-connect-quickstart?tabs=AzureSynapsePipeline%2CMicrosoft365).

 ## Why choose Microsoft Graph Data Connect?

 ![An image that shows the benefits of choosing Microsoft Graph Data Connect.](images/data_connect_why_choose_mgdc.png)

-### Scale access to Microsoft 365 data

-1. Gain deep insights into the patterns of organizational collaboration.
+- Gain deep insights into the patterns of organizational collaboration.
-2. Make use of a unified, single source of truth with open and governed data lakehouse.
+- Make use of a unified, single source of truth with open and governed data lakehouse.
-3. Perform interactive analysis directly in a data lake without the need for data migration.
+- Perform interactive analysis directly in a data lake without the need for data migration.
-4. Empower data and business users to make more informed and accurate data-driven decisions.
+- Empower data and business users to make more informed and accurate data-driven decisions.

-Learn more about features with Microsoft Graph Data Connect: [Scale access to Microsoft 365 data with Microsoft Graph Data Connect](https://devblogs.microsoft.com/microsoft365dev/scale-access-to-microsoft-365-data-with-microsoft-graph-data-connect/)
+To learn more about Data Connect features, see [Scale access to Microsoft 365 data with Microsoft Graph Data Connect](https://devblogs.microsoft.com/microsoft365dev/scale-access-to-microsoft-365-data-with-microsoft-graph-data-connect/).

-## Accelerate time to insights
+## Data Connect templates

-Browse through a gallery of templates that provide the necessary Azure resources, data pipelines, and user experience samples to accelerate the path to realizing the value of the M365 data.
-Learn more about [Microsoft Graph Data Connect templates](data-connect-templates-overview.md):
+Browse through a gallery of templates that provide the necessary Azure resources, data pipelines, and user experience samples to accelerate your path to realizing the value of Microsoft 365 data.
+For details, see [Microsoft Graph Data Connect templates](data-connect-templates-overview.md).

-Templates help take use cases from hypothesis to implementation in four steps:
+Templates help take use cases from hypothesis to implementation by:

-1. Aggregate and analyze large volumes of data within minutes.
+1. Aggregating and analyzing large volumes of data within minutes.
-2. Simplify development workflows to rapidly and easily build, test, and iterate.
+2. Simplifying development workflows to rapidly build, test, and iterate.
-3. Automate processes to reduce the need for time-consuming, manual processes.
+3. Automating processes to reduce the need for time-consuming, manual processes.
-4. Visualize data without the need for complex report configuration.
+4. Providing data visualizations without the need for complex report configuration.

 <!--- Learn more about the streamlined consent flow and approval: TBD
 -->